freenas/cli/README.md

 ### Preface

-Virtual machine support is experimental feature and it's not fully supported in the CLI.
-If you want to be able to access Internet from your VMs, you need to create a bridge interface and add your main network interface to it (please refer to network configuration section to learn how to do that) and then issue following command:
+Virtual machine support is experimental feature which is not yet fully supported in the CLI.
+For example, if you want to be able to access Internet from your VMs, you will need to create a bridge interface and add your main network interface to it (please refer to network configuration section to learn how to do that) and then issue the following command manually (for now):

 ```
 127.0.0.1:>!dsutil config-set container.bridge '"bridgeX"'